Raidi-KartheeK/Raidi-KartheeK/README.md

 🤖 Automate infrastructure and operational tasks with Linux, Shell scripting, and Python, improving speed and consistency
 🧪 Enforce code quality with SonarQube and manage artifacts with Nexus & JFrog Artifactory
 🔐 Secure cloud environments using IAM, RBAC, and Key Vaults, ensuring compliance and strong access control
-📈 Ensure observability and performance with Prometheus, Grafana, Splunk, Dynatrace, and CloudWatch, minimizing downtime
+📈 Ensure observability and performance with Prometheus, Grafana, and CloudWatch, minimizing downtime

 ---